Bright Union Prospects in Early 1862

 October 3 – 4, 1862: Clash at Corinth

-October 4: Federals Turn Back Delayed Rebel Attack
+October 4: Federals Turn Back Delayed Confederate Attack

 By the afternoon, after suffering substantial losses, the Confederate assault was spent.
-Rosecrans’ soldiers began pushing the Rebels back, recapturing the two lost batteries and finally driving the Confederates from the field.
-Rosecrans chose not to pursue the retreating Rebels with his exhausted soldiers until the next day, a decision for which Grant later criticized him.
+Rosecrans’ soldiers began pushing the Confederates back, recapturing the two lost batteries and finally driving the Confederates from the field.
+Rosecrans chose not to pursue the retreating Confederates with his exhausted soldiers until the next day, a decision for which Grant later criticized him.